 Once an appeals is submitted for the review of the university appeals committee the citation will be put on hold and no late fees will be accrued.
-The committee meets the first Friday of each month to review appeals.
-Once the committee has reviewed the appeal then notification of the outcome will be send out.
+The committee meets weekly to review appeals.
+Once the committee has reviewed the appeal then notification of the outcome will be emailed.

 The balance of all outstanding citations and boot/tow fees must be paid for your vehicle to be released.
 Vehicles will be released to the registered owner.
 Balances must be paid at the Florida Poly P.A.T.S Office.